Before you can get new (and much-needed) membership management software, you must convince your board to make the investment.

 - Connect technology to member value.
 This is a point worth repeating.
 You must connect this investment to your association’s strategic goals and the delivery of member value.
 If you need help making this connection, ask a few vendors for help.
 For example, the Aptify team has helped clients make these same arguments in front of their boards or executive team with success.

 3. Assess the current state of your membership software.

 Boards are temporary guardians of your association’s money and resources.
 They don’t want anything to go wrong on their watch if they can help it.
 Because of this “safety-first” mindset, many boards are risk-averse.

-You must show them that sticking with your old software (or some version of it) is a riskier proposition than investing in new technology.
+So, show them that sticking with your old software (or some version of it) is a riskier proposition than investing in new technology.
 That might seem obvious to you, but it might not be obvious to your board.

-Identify your existing software’s shortcomings.
+Identify your existing membership software’s shortcomings.
 Make a list of the ways it’s hampering productivity.
 Talk to your colleagues so you don’t miss anything.
 Then, add to your list all the ways the software prevents (and will prevent) your organization from pursuing new strategies and tactics and how those missed opportunities affect your organization’s ability to achieve strategic and business goals.

 Some of these challenges may include:

-- Lack of specific functionality needed to serve members, make decisions or run business processes
+- Lack of specific functionality needed to serve members, make decisions, or run business processes

 - Integration difficulties and their impact on data-sharing and staff collaboration